vmx17/Kinematics6DoF/README.md

 The FK is easy enough with the MDH.
 The transformation from the absolute coordinate system to the TCP coordinate system are defined completely with the MDH.
 Remember, this FK includes the TCP position and direction.
 - KLib.KinematicsCM.Forward() : based on column major matrix operation
 - KLib.KinematicsRM.Forward() : based on row major matrix operation
-*The column-major variant of the function is planned to be deprecated.

 ### Inverse Kinematics (IK)